 Feeling Down in Sobriety?
-In the Blissfully sober Facebook group, we had a discussion this week about feeling down in sobriety.
+We had a discussion this week about feeling down in sobriety.
 This is common yet it can come out of the blue.
 You know, in the early days, once you get over the initial detox and recovery process, you seem to be on a high, you feel great, have loads of energy, feel like you can take on the world and are just so inspired and motivated.

 And then, it hits you.
 You feel sad, depressed even, lethargic, tired, grumpy and even though you sleep like a log you feel headachy and constantly drained.
 What’s going on?
 If you are feeling down in sobriety it could be PAWS.